 A good Oregon resource for general information regarding employment law matters can be accessed through Oregon’s Bureau of Labor and Industries (BOLI) Technical Assistance for Employers service.
 You can get more information here: https://www.oregon.gov/boli/TA/pages/index.aspx BOLI also has a helpline for Employers, which is free and can be reached by calling: 971-673-0824.

-Therefore, whether you are hiring someone or looking to be hired, please get the assistance you need before your employment relationship begins.
+Clarity regarding these issues will help employers and employees to get off to a positive and productive start together.
+However, disputes related to employment issues are common and litigation is not uncommon.
+Therefore, whether you are hiring someone or looking to be hired, please get the legal assistance you need before your employment relationship begins.